zepedroc/Python_Virtual_Assistant/ReadMe.md

 # Features

 - Speech Recognition
-- Turn Speech to Text
+- Talk back to You
 - Open Youtube and start playing a requested song